Alternating proximal-gradient steps for (stochastic) nonconvex-concave minimax problems: Introduction

-\paragraph{Contributions.} We prove novel convergence rates for \emph{alternating} proximal-gradient descent ascent for nonconvex-(strongly) concave minimax problems in a deterministic and stochastic setting.
-For deterministic problems,~\cite{unified-alt-gda} has proved convergence rates for alternating GDA in terms of the criticality of $\Phi$ while we use the max function $\phi$, see~\eqref{eq:max-function}, instead.
-Our results are also more general than e.g.~\cite{jordan-optimal-minimax,zhao-optimal,jordan-gda-nonconvex-concave} in the sense that they require $\Phi$ to be smooth in the first component wheres we only require weak convexity, similar to~\cite{rafique-provable-minimax}.
-Furthermore, we allow for our method to include possibly nonsmooth regularizers, similar to~\cite{zhao-optimal,rafique-provable-minimax}, by passing from a regular projected-gradient to more the more general \emph{proximal-gradient} steps which captures and extends the common constraint setting, necessitating us to prove a more general version of Danskins theorem in the process.
+\paragraph{Contributions} We prove novel convergence rates for \emph{alternating} prox-gradient descent ascent for nonconvex-(strongly) concave minimax problems in a deterministic and stochastic setting.
+For deterministic problems,~\cite{xu2020unified} has proved convergence rates for alternating GDA in terms of the criticality of $\Phi$ while we use the max function $\phi$, see \cref{eq:max-function}, instead.
+Our results are also more general than e.g.~\cite{lin2020near,zhao2020primal,lin2020gradient} in the sense that they require $\Phi$ to be smooth in the first component wheres we only require weak convexity, similar to~\cite{rafique-provable-minimax}.
+Furthermore, we allow for our method to include possibly nonsmooth regularizers, similar to~\cite{zhao2020primal,rafique-provable-minimax}, by passing from a regular projected-gradient to more the more general \emph{proximal-gradient} steps which captures and extends the common constraint setting, necessitating us to prove a more general version of Danskins theorem in the process.

-\paragraph{Roadmap.} In the remainder of this section we discuss related literature and some real-world applications resulting in nonconvex-concave problems.
+\paragraph{Roadmap} In the remainder of this section we discuss related literature and some real-world applications resulting in nonconvex-concave problems.
 In Section~\ref{sec:prelim} we discuss the mathematical preliminaries as well as our main assumptions about the involved functions.
 Section~\ref{sec:non-strongly-concave} and Section~\ref{sec:strongly-concave} are devoted to the setting where the objective function is assumed to be convex and strongly convex, respectively.
 Both times we treat the deterministic problem first and then the scenario where we are only given a stochastic gradient oracle.
 Finally, in Section~\ref{sec:experiments} we discussed numerical experiments in adversarial learning.
+For the interested reader we highlighted the improvements in the analysis of alternating GDA over its simultaneous counterpart in Sections~\ref{sub:altvssim-non-strongly} and~\ref{sub:altvssim-strongly}.